Tigray war: Humanitarian aid

 The percentage of people in need who had been reached with food aid as of 31 May 2021.
 White=0% and Black=100%.

 According to the United Nations (UN), some 2.3 million children have been cut off from desperately needed aid and humanitarian assistance.
 Since the start of the conflict, the Ethiopian federal government has strictly controlled access to the Tigray Region, and the UN has said it is frustrated that talks with the Ethiopian government had not yet secured adequate humanitarian access for "food, including ready-to-use therapeutic food for the treatment of child malnutrition, medicines, water, fuel, and other essentials that are running low" said UNICEF.
 By 13 March 2021, the UN and its partners reached about 900,000 people with complete food baskets, and 700,000 people with clean water.
 Despite the progress made, many are still hard to reach due to ongoing fighting.
 About 4.5 million people of are still in need of aid and about 1 million of that are not in accessible areas due to ongoing fighting.

 On 31 August 2021, USAID's mission director in Ethiopia, Sean Jones said: "We do have proof that several of our warehouses have been looted and completely emptied in the areas, particularly in Amhara, where TPLF soldiers have gone into, I do believe that the TPLF has been very opportunistic," in a televised interview with state broadcaster EBC in Addis Ababa.
 All parties to the conflict have been accused by USAID of looting aid shipments.

 By the summer of 2022, the government blockade of essential services to Tigray was still in place, and the humanitarian situation remained severe, with roughly 13 million people being in need of food aid.
-According to the World Food Programme, while international aid had technically been allowed into the region during the 2022 ceasefire, in practice, very little aid was reaching the people that needed it most, largely due to fuel not being made available in these area.
+According to the World Food Programme, while international aid had technically been allowed into the region during the 2022 ceasefire, in practice, very little aid was reaching the people that needed it most, largely due to fuel not being made available in these areas.
 On 25 August (one day after the war resumed), the WFP accused the TPLF of stealing 570,000 liters of fuel meant to transport humanitarian aid.
 On 29 October the same year, UNICEF reported that around 29.7 million people in Ethiopia were in need of humanitarian assistance.